 The very first glimmer of light that ultimately becomes LIGO's powerful laser emerges from a laser diode, which uses electricity to generate an 808 nanometer (nm) near-infrared beam of about 4 Watts.
 This is the same kind of device that a typical laser pointer uses.
 While 4 W doesn't seem like a lot, the laser in the average laser pointer shines at less than 5 milliwatts.
 So LIGO's 4 Watt beam is 800 times more powerful than that laser pointer you use to entertain your cat!

 The second step in boosting LIGO's laser up to 200 W occurs when the 4 W beam enters a device called a Non-Planar Ring Oscillator (NPRO).
-The NPRO consists of a remarkably small boat-shaped crystal about the size of a pinky fingernail!
-The 4 W beam bounces around inside this crystal and stimulates the emission of a 2 W beam with a wavelength of 1064 nm (in the invisible infrared part of the spectrum).
+The NPRO consists of a boat-shaped crystal about the size of a fingernail!
+The 4 W beam bounces around inside this crystal and stimulates the emission of a 2 W beam with a longer wavelength of 1064 nm (in the invisible infrared part of the spectrum).

-Step three in LIGO's laser amplification occurs when the now 2 W beam enters another amplifying device that boosts the 1064 nm beam from 2 to 35 W. Getting from 35 W to 200 W requires a different kind of device, however.
-So the 35 W beam is sent through a device called a High Powered Oscillator (HPO), which performs further amplification and refinement, and generates the 200 W beam of pristine "lased" light.
-This is the beam that ultimately enters LIGO's interferometer.
+Step three in LIGO's laser amplification occurs when the now 2 W, 1064 nm beam enters another amplifying device that boosts it to 35 W. This 35 W beam is then sent through a device called a High Powered Oscillator (HPO), which further amplifies and refines the beam.
+Ultimately, the 35 W laser is boosted to 200 W of "lased" light.
+This is the beam that enters LIGO's interferometer.

-This multi-stage amplified laser is required for LIGO because of its need to continually produce a pristine single wavelength of light.
+This multi-stage amplified laser is required for LIGO because it needs to continually produce a pristine single wavelength of light.
 In fact, LIGO's laser is the most stable ever made to produce light at this wavelength.
 This stability is one of several factors critical for LIGO's ability to detect gravitational waves.